-Alpha-aminoadipic acid (a-Aminoadipic acid) is an intermediary metabolite of lysine (primarily) and of tryptophan.
+Alpha-aminoadipic acid (a-Aminoadipic acid) is an intermediary metabolite of lysine (primarily) and tryptophan.

 Alpha-aminoadipic acid also is a metabolite of yeast/fungi metabolism, and anecdotal evidence supports occasional increases with intestinal dysbiosis as a source.

 In Reye’s syndrome, alpha-aminoadipic hyperaminoaciduria occurs together with hyperlysinuria.
-Rare metabolic and acute alpha-aminoadipic hyperaminoaciduria is documented as due to a hereditary defect in the Alpha-aminoadipic acid transaminase enzyme and in the next enzyme in the sequence, alpha-ketoadipic acid dehydrogenase.
+Rare metabolic and acute alpha-aminoadipic hyperaminoaciduria is documented as a hereditary defect in the Alpha-aminoadipic acid transaminase enzyme and the next enzyme in the sequence, alpha-ketoadipic acid dehydrogenase.

-In glutaric acidemia/aciduria there can be notable alpha-aminoadipic hyper-aminoaciduria due to a hereditary weakness of glutaryl CoA dehydrogenase.
-Riboflavin insufficiency as FAD may provoke or worsen alpha-aminoadipic hyperaminoaciduria (and glutaric acidosis) if the dehydrogenase enzymes are weak, but riboflavin may or may not improve the kinetics of defective dehydrogenases.
+In glutaric acidemia/aciduria, there can be notable alpha-aminoadipic hyper-aminoaciduria due to a hereditary weakness of glutaryl CoA dehydrogenase.
+Riboflavin insufficiency as FAD may provoke or worsen alpha-aminoadipic hyperaminoaciduria (and glutaric acidosis) if the dehydrogenase enzymes are weak.
+Still, riboflavin may or may not improve the kinetics of defective dehydrogenases.

 Supplement vitamin B6 and α-KG to facilitate the transamination conversion of α-aminoadipic to α-ketoadipic acid.

 $6.60 per month billed annually

 Save time on interpreting lab results with the largest database of biomarkers online.
 In-depth research on any test at your fingertips, all stored and tracked in one place.Learn More